 The contractor is responsible for compliance with applicable EPA or state regulations (and HUD regulations, where applicable) for lead-based paint activities.
 Compliance requirements typically include project notification, lead-safe work practices, post-abatement clearances, and preparation of an abatement report.
 Two project examples where these regulations may apply are as follows:

-The EPA and HUD have adopted new standards that further reduce the concentrations of lead in dust.
-In 2017, the HUD’s Office of Lead Hazard Control and Health Homes (OLHCHH) lowered the dust-lead action levels for its Lead-Based Paint Hazard Control (LBPHC) and Lead Hazard Reduction Demonstration (LHRD) Grantees.⁶ This means that for those specific grant programs only, a lesser concentration of lead in dust is required to determine a dust-lead hazard and to pass dust wipe clearance criteria.
-The EPA also lowered the dust-lead hazard standards for floors and windowsills; however, they have not yet reduced the lead in dust clearance standard.
-These new EPA standards are to take effect 180 days after the date of publication on the federal register: January 6, 2020.
+The EPA and HUD have adopted new standards that further reduce the concentrations of lead in dust which were established in 2001 under the Lead-Based Paint Hazards Rule.
+Specifically, the dust-lead hazards standards (DLHS) were effective 180 days after January 6, 2020, and the dust-lead clearance levels (DLCL) were effective 180 days after March 8, 2021, .
+This means that a lower concentration of lead in dust is required to determine a dust-lead hazard and to pass dust wipe clearance criteria.
+The EPA lowered the DLHS and the DLCL for floors and windowsills; however, they have not reduced the DLCL for window troughs because there is no DLHS standard for window troughs.
 A summary of the new action levels are as follows:

 In summary, occupational and childhood lead exposure regulations apply to multiple projects.
 Therefore, it is critical that project representatives are made aware of the potential hazards of lead-based paint on their projects and that they understand the regulatory requirements by stepping through the process of determining applicability.
 Discussions should center around whether (“if” and “when”) the regulatory standards apply and how these regulatory requirements may impact the project from cost, time, and liability perspectives.
 These regulatory requirements can be as basic as occupational exposure compliance or as involved as lead-based paint hazard compliance.
 Most projects will typically include RRP regulations, and some will include abatement regulations due to project and property funding requirements.
 It is also critical that new regulatory standards are understood and correctly applied.